 Automakers sometimes strike gold with certain car models, resulting in iconic, history-defining nameplates.
 People know and recognize these model names, whether they owned one, because it had a major starring role in a media franchise, or simply because it was a cool car that saved the brand or put it on the map.

 Sometimes, automakers decide to bring back these iconic nameplates to honor the fan base and to give consumers an exciting new product to look forward to.
-However, as I’m sure you’re aware, some automakers are doing this incorrectly — to put it mildly — and it comes off as a poor excuse for a quick cash grab.
+However, as I’m sure you’re aware, some automakers are doing this incorrectly, to put it mildly, and it comes off as a poor excuse for a quick cash grab.

 The Crossover Revolution

-The advent of crossovers and SUVs has become one of the most documented and frowned-upon trends in the car industry.
+The advent of crossovers and SUVs has become one of the most discussed and controversial trends in the car industry.
 For whatever reason, regular cars increasingly have to hand the torch over to crossovers and SUVs.
 Automakers have taken this as an opportunity to revive their legacy nameplates and then slap them on the back of a crossover SUV that, in no way, deserves to carry that name.

 There are some notable offenders here that we will go over, but one of the first to do such an act of blasphemy is Mitsubishi.